 Who thought of this moronic combination of movements, and why do people agree to do them?

-According to the Oxford Dictionary, the term, “Burpee,” actually originated in the 1930s, by Royal H. Burpee, an American psychologist.
+According to the Oxford Dictionary, the term, “Burpee,” actually originated in the 1930s, by Royal H. Burpee, an American physiologist.
 It was originally used as a “Burpees test.”
 This test consisted of a series of “Burpees” (movements) executed in rapid succession.
 It was designed to measure agility and coordination.

 The only time I would voluntarily throw my body to the ground from a standing position would be during an unscheduled airstrike.
 So, when I first learned about “Burpees” from a trainer many years ago, I thought he had lost his mind.
 He suggested that we try ten repetitions.
 I flat out refused.